PiCake24/AutomatedSkinSizeConverter/README.md

 [You need to download java.](https://www.oracle.com/java/technologies/downloads)

-While my program doesn't directly need it I still recommend using [cslol]() to actually use the mods.
+While my program doesn't directly need it I still recommend using [cslol](https://github.com/LeagueToolkit/cslol-manager) to actually use the mods.

+You also should create a folder, where every mod should be saved to.

 ## How to set up the program